Gazler/githug/README.md

 Type `y` (yes) to continue, `n` (no) to cancel and quit Githug.

-### Commands
+Command### Commands

 Githug has 4 game commands:

- * play - The default command, checks your solution for the current level
+ * Play - The default command checks your solution for the current level
- * hint - Gives you a hint (if available) for the current level
+ * Hint - Gives you a hint (if available) for the current level
- * reset - Reset the current level or reset the level to a given name or path
+ * Reset - Reset the current level or reset the level to a given name or path
- * levels - List all the levels
+ * Levels - List all the levels

 ## Change Log

 The change log is available on the wiki.
 [Change log](https://github.com/Gazler/githug/wiki/Change-Log)

 ## Contributing